GreedyGobling/GreedyGobling.github.io/content/games/A-Trinkets-Curiosity/index.md

 title = 'A Trinkets Curiosity' date = 2024-06-03T16:32:13+02:00
 draft = false
-summary = "Learn more about me and why I am starting this blog." tags = ["Unity", "Team", "Programmer",] categories = ["game"]
+summary = "A Trinkets Curiosity Is a 3D Collecter/Advancer A game about a toy adventure.
+And found out the story." tags = ["Unity", "Team", "Programmer",] categories = ["game"]
 +++
-this is a course project

 ### Game Description
 A Trinkets Curiosity
 Is a 3D Collecter/Advancer A game about a toy adventure.